omry/omegaconf/docs/source/merging.rst

 =======
 Configuration can be created from various sources, like YAML files, CLI arguments and more.

-see :ref:`creation` for more details.
+see :doc:`creation` for more details.

 You can combine configurations, regardless of their source.